Typing Math in Microsoft Word

 that box, type y+1 from your keyboard (parentheses are not needed), press the

-right arrow to exit the square root, and type +4.
+right arrow key to exit the square root, and type +4.

 In both instances, the output is as follows.
 (Refer to the next section to learn how to exit the equation tool.)

-Note: The square root symbol can instead be typed with keystroke commands, discussed later in this document.
+Note: The square root symbol can instead be typed with Math AutoCorrect codes, discussed later in this document.

 3. Exiting the equation tool